 World of Mana, also known as the Seiken Densetsu (Legend of the Holy Sword) series, is a group of (mostly) action RPGs, most of which also tenuously share a setting.
 Most of the games center on a Mana Tree, the source of magic in the world, and the eponymous Mana Sword.Games in the series include:

-Seiken Densetsu Legend of Mana - Amata no Tsuchi, Amata no Hito (2000, by Hiromi Hosae; a novelisation of Legend Of Mana)
+Seiken Densetsu Legend of Mana - Amata no Tsuchi, Amata no Hito (2000, by Hiromi Hosae; a novelisation of Legend of Mana)

 Unfortunately, to some extent the Kingdom Hearts and Final Fantasy Crystal Chronicles series have usurped the place of World of Mana in the Square Enix pantheon, with the aforementioned games featuring the 3D version of the three-character action RPG gameplay for which the World of Mana series was once known.
 This has caused Square Enix to start scrambling to find a different genre for the World of Mana series, such as the RTS Heroes of Mana and pure action game Dawn of Mana, the latter of which was extremely poorly received and criticized.
 A trademark for Circle of Mana was filed in September 2012.
-As it turns out, it's a casual social RPG in the same vein as Final Fantasy X GREE and The World Ends With You Live Remix.The Square USA game Secret of Evermore is sometimes confused for being part of the World of Mana, but while it was obviously inspired by Secret of Mana (it has a ring-based menu system and multi-player capability) it doesn't have any of the World of Mana story elements in it, and magic effects are based on alchemy formulas rather than, well, mana.
+As it turns out, it's a casual social RPG in the same vein as Final Fantasy X GREE and The World Ends With You Live Remix.The Square USA game Secret of Evermore is sometimes confused for being part of the World of Mana, but while it was obviously inspired by Secret of Mana (it has a ring-based menu system) it doesn't have any of the World of Mana story elements in it, and magic effects are based on alchemy formulas rather than, well, mana.

 In Seiken Densetsu 3 the attack charging is changed from holding down a button to filling up the meter by hitting the enemy with melee strikes.
 (As far as pure DPS goes, though, it's still much more practical to just use the first level charge.)

-Broken Bridge - You have to pull the Mana Sword out to chop down the plant blocking your way back home in Secret Of Mana; you similarly need the Axe to break through rocks and the Whip to jump certain gaps.
+Broken Bridge - You have to pull the Mana Sword out to chop down the plant blocking your way back home in Secret of Mana; you similarly need the Axe to break through rocks and the Whip to jump certain gaps.

 In Seiken Densetsu 3, you can't even access the Moonlight Forest (where the Luna elemental is hidden) until you've gained Salamander, Undine, and Sylph, nor can you access where Dryad is hidden until you use the Luna elemental on the row of trees blocking your path.

-Cap - Every inventory item in Secret Of Mana is capped to four.
+Cap - Every inventory item in Secret of Mana is capped to four.
 In Seiken Densetsu 3, you can hold up to nine of each item in the ring menu, with more storeable in an inventory menu that's only accessible outside of battle.
 What's more, the number of items in the ring menu is also limited.

-Charged Attack - Characters in Secret Of Mana can charge their weapons up to their skill level with the weapon.
+Charged Attack - Characters in Secret of Mana can charge their weapons up to their skill level with the weapon.
 Unfortunately, charging, especially to higher levels, takes a while, and also slows down your movement significantly, for an inconsiderable increase in damage.
 Some weapons inflicted additional status effects when charged, making this useful in limited situations.

 Much more useful in Final Fantasy Adventure, where you could level up how quickly the meter would charge, and could reasonably spam them in the final battle.

-In Seiken Densetsu 3 and Legend Of Mana, the charge meter builds by successful attacks, and in Legend certain NPCs have synchronization effects that can help build said meter faster.
+In Seiken Densetsu 3 and Legend of Mana, the charge meter builds by successful attacks, and in Legend certain NPCs have synchronization effects that can help build said meter faster.

 The Chosen One - Also present in several iterations of the game.
-Its presence in Sword Of Mana is one of the major plotline differences between it and its original release.
+Its presence in Sword of Mana is one of the major plotline differences between it and its original release.

 In Seiken Densetsu 3, the chosen one is whoever the Fairy chooses to inhabit.